ramiel/router.js/README.md

 ##Run and Destroy

 Router has a special method.
-You can call run after you have setted all your route to immediately launch routes parsing.
+You can call `run` after you have setted all your route to immediately launch routes parsing.
-Run has a parameter, 'startUrl'.
-If is setted it will redirect immediately to that url, alse it will read current browser url.
+`Run` has a parameter, 'startUrl'.
+If is setted it will redirect immediately to that url, else it will read current browser url.
 If you do not call run Router will do nothing until next fragment change.

 ```javascript